mist64/cbmbus_doc/3 Commodore DOS.md

 [^96]: The 1571 aimed to be perfectly backwards-compatible with the 1541, which is why all added commands were added as sub-commands to `U0`, in order to keep the new code contained behind a single vector, keeping the ROM layout as close to the 1541's as possible.

 [^97]: The user is supposed to make sure that disks have unique IDs.
 Classic 5,25" devices stored a copy of the ID with every sector on disk in order to detect disk changes.

+[^98]: The SFD-1001 and the 8250 are double-sided drives that can read and write single-sided disks (formatted by a 8050), but formatting a disk only supports double-sided mode.
+The same is true for the 1571 in native mode, which can read and write single-sided 1541 disks, but will always format double-sided disks – although the 1571 can format single-sided disks while in 1541 emulation mode.

+[^99]: The CMD RAMLink comes with an extra 64 KB of buffer RAM that can be read and written (to emulate the 1541/1571/1581 job queue), but the DOS runs on the computer's CPU, so executing code on the device is not supported.